 Selling popcorn and ice water for the cause and having one of his big trucks on display for the kids, he’s gotten involved in the treasury side of things and was attracted to the idea of helping people right in town.
 In the past, for example, we’ve had hardships like the extensive flood damage from a few years ago, he says, and simple things like someone not having enough money for a wheelchair.

 Having an impact on an organizational level, Mamaroneck Shares is directing funds towards The Community Action Program and The Larchmont/Mamaroneck Counseling Center.
 Serving Sound Shore along the numerous lines of social service, Ms. Hauptman does not diminish this important need among the community.
-“They are used an unbelievable amount,” she says, while worrying what people would do
+“They are used an unbelievable amount,” she says, while worrying what people would do without them.

 Nonetheless, Mamaroneck also wants to share something that sometimes is easily lost to the ordinary trials and tribulations of getting by.
 Bringing every body together, she says, the refrain of, “Oh My God, I haven’t seen you in so long,” was a common call at the first party.